Academic Catalog 2024-2025

 Appeals for Special Circumstances

-Federal regulations provide the GPS Student Financial Services office with discretionary authority to make case-by-case adjustments to student FAFSA data in cases of special circumstances.
+Federal regulations provide the GPS One-Stop Student Financial Services office with discretionary authority to make case-by-case adjustments to student FAFSA data in cases of special circumstances.
 Special circumstances include:

 • Documentable significant reductions to income (Loss of job, reduction of work hours, marital separation, etc.)